cogeotiff/cog-spec/spec.md

 * TIFF / BigTIFF signature
 * IFD ([Image File Directory](https://www.awaresystems.be/imaging/tiff/faq.html#q3) of full resolution image
-* Values of TIFF tags that don't fit inline in the IFD directory, such as TileOffsets?, TileByteCounts? and GeoTIFF keys
+* Values of TIFF tags that don't fit inline in the IFD directory, such as TileOffsets, TileByteCounts and GeoTIFF keys
 * Optional: IFD (Image File Directory) of first overview (typically subsampled by a factor of 2), followed by the values of its tags that don't fit inline
 * Optional: IFD (Image File Directory) of second overview (typically subsampled by a factor of 4), followed by the values of its tags that don't fit inline
 * ...